Available triggers

 Time entry logged

 Track billable hours as they are recorded.
 See duration, project, and description.
-Useful for agencies monitoring utilization.
+Useful for agencies monitoring utilization across the team.
+Managers watching a #time-tracking channel get a real-time view of where hours are going without pulling reports from Plutio.

 How do I send notifications to specific Discord channels?